matraska23/basisOfTheProject/README.md

 basisOfTheProject
 =================

-skeleton of html app project
+Skeleton of html app project

+Contains js libs:
+* jquery
+* underscore
+* backbone

+Preprocessor support and some useful css.
+Gulp with sass watcher and local server.